Appearance

 One click.
 All your deliverables.
 Lidarvisor's AI classifies every point in your cloud and generates the terrain models, vectors, and reports you need — typically in minutes, not the hours required by desktop tools.

 First time?
 You do not need to understand every option below.
-For your first processing run, just click Process Data with no extra options enabled — the AI classification runs automatically.
-You can always re-process later with more options.
-Or check a few boxes for terrain models (DTM, DSM) if you want to see results right away.
+For your first processing run, just pick the preset that matches your job at the top of the panel (or keep the default) and click Process Data — the AI classification runs automatically.
+You can always re-process later with different options.
 The credit cost is the same regardless of how many options you enable.

 Before You Start